Select Page

 I was surprised by the length of my “corporate detox” period and, in fact, that it was even necessary.

-I expected a transition—moving from a Fortune 100 vice president position to being a first-time entrepreneur is a hefty leap—but I didn’t expect that leap to be as momentus as it turned out to be.
+I expected a transition—moving from a Fortune 100 vice president position to being a first-time entrepreneur is a hefty leap—but I didn’t expect that leap to be as momentous as it turned out to be.

 I knew I had changed over the years.
 A Midwest gal raised on trust and your-word-is-your-bond had a lot to learn in corporate America; and I needed to learn it fast, being the only woman on several leadership teams.